dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 #### &#x2605; Do players need to make inferences based on the information schemas of other players?

-It isn't clear (which of the above) will add the most complexity, but in social situations players almost always operate with incomplete understanding.
-They can do so effectively because they've been conditioned with proactive and reactive behaviors that (...).
+From the above, it isn't clear which adds the most complexity, but players almost always operate with incomplete understanding in social situations.
+They can do so effectively because they've been conditioned to develop sets of proactive and reactive behaviors that (...).
 Information overload can negatively affect players.
 The (questions) pertaining to information schema and information reflection add an incomprehensibly infinite degree of complexity.
 For the mathemtaticians, yes, modifiable schemas with or without reflection are definitely uncountable.

 All of this means that players have to be good at handling information, but better at balancing uncertainy and risk with